Arman oil field

 The Arman Oil Field is an oil field located in Mangystau Province.
 It was discovered in 1994 and developed by Lukoil.
 The oil field is operated and owned by Lukoil and Royal Dutch Shell.
-The total proven reserves of the Arman oil field are around 84 million barrels (11.58×106tonnes), and production is centered on 3800 oilbbl/d.
+The total proven reserves of the Arman oil field are around 84 million barrels (11.58 million tonnes), and production is centered on 3800 oilbbl/d.